 Name of Student Address

+Turre

-Schoo ol Grade
+Schoo Grade

-A. I am requesting permission for my child named above to: (Check one or both)
+A. I am requesting permission for my c hild named above to: (Check one or both)

-use or receive the following over-the-counter medication(s)
+use or receive the following o over-the-counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication n(s) in the presence of an authorized staff member.
+self-administer such medicati ion(s) in the presence of an authorized staff member.

+В. С. delivery of the medication to school. if there is any change in the use of the medication or the

+D. is medication should be administered in the above designated

-B. C. D. E. prescribed treatment.
-Our physician has instructed that this dosage.
-I release and agree to hold the Board elivery of the medication to school. there is any change in the use of the medication or the medication should be administered in the above designated of Education, its officials, and its employees harmless from oreseeable for damages or injury resulting directly or
+E. I release and agree to hold the Boar d of Education, its officials, and its employees harmless from nforeseeable for damages or injury resulting directly or

 Signat ture of Parent Date

-Home Telephone Work Telephone ORIZATION FOR STAFF
+Home : Telephone Work Telephone

+AUTH ORIZATION FOR STAFF

-o administer the above-non-prescribed medication(s)/
+ollowing staff members are authorized nent(s): to administer the above-non-prescribed medication(s)/

-▼

-Principal
+V